A world without hope?

 The fourth way

 The damage done to our planet is escalating.
 There is a lot of excess.
 Nowadays there are more obese people than hungry ones.
-So poverty can be ended.
 The end of our way of living is here.
 Communism and state planning have failed.
-Capitalism and free markets have failed too, perhaps even more miserably, but most people have yet to find out.
+Capitalism and free markets have failed too, but most people have yet to find out.
 Many countries have combined state planning with market economies and called it a third way.
-That didn’t help.
-But what can you expect from a compromise between two failures?
+That didn’t change much either.
+Many people have become cynical.
+But there is no need for poverty.

-There is an alternative, a fourth way.
+There is a fourth way.
 It can be called the Natural World Order.
 It is setting limits on a planetary level and letting people deal with them via communities, governments and markets.
-It is not clear from the outset what will happen if we do this.
-This can’t be planned from the top.
+It is not clear from the outset what will happen because this can’t be planned from the top.
 Developments can take different turns.
 For instance, if energy is to become expensive, international trade would diminish and local products would be favoured.
-If most people know what needs to be done then they are willing to contribute but it does require using force against people who do not comply.
+If most people do what needs to be done then it can be done.

 Featured image: the only known photograph of Chief Seattle taken in 1864